PrestaShop/prestashop.github.io/news/_posts/2017-06-22-stock-management-in-prestashop-1-7.md

 Of course your participation is optional but we would be really happy if you accept to take part in the tests.
 The more people participate, the more we can improve PrestaShop.
 If you accept, depending on your profile, you’ll receive an invitation in the coming weeks for a test session.
 Tests are done remotely (on Skype or Google Hangouts) and usually last 30 minutes.
 It can be done in English or French.

-See you at the next session!
+See you in the third an final article about stock management in 1.7 -- or at the next test session!